CradlePHP/cradle-profile/README.md

 Thank you for considering to contribute to Cradle PHP.

+Please DO NOT create issues in this repository.
+The official issue tracker is located @ https://github.com/CradlePHP/cradle/issues .
+Any issues created here will *most likely* be ignored.

 Please be aware that master branch contains all edge releases of the current version.
 Please check the version you are working with and find the corresponding branch.
 For example `v1.1.1` can be in the `1.1` branch.

 Bug fixes will be reviewed as soon as possible.
 Minor features will also be considered, but give me time to review it and get back to you.
 Major features will **only** be considered on the `master` branch.